 Once a plan has been created and approved, employees and leaders at all levels should be aware of the plan’s details and know what to do when crisis strikes.
 You might consider testing the plan in advance to make sure it will work.
 For example, have your entire team work from home once a month to make sure your systems can handle the extra strain.

-If you’ve implemented emergency mass communication software, you should also test your system to make sure you can rapidly reach the appropriate people at the right time.
-Have employees respond to a mass message, and update contact information for anyone who didn’t receive it.
+If you’ve implemented critical communications, you should also test your system to make sure you can rapidly reach the appropriate people at the right time.
+Have employees respond to an alert, and update contact information for anyone who didn’t receive it.

 As with any cross-functional business plan, you must maintain the systems and regularly evaluate whether the plan will still be effective.
 Technologies quickly become outdated, so be on the lookout for new or improved solutions that could more effectively accomplish your goals.